MIST: A Co-Design Framework for Heterogeneous, Multi-Stage LLM Inference

 \section{Introduction}

 Large Language Model (LLM) inference has rapidly become a principal workload in modern computing infrastructure.
-While training is compute-intensive but predominantly offline, inference must satisfy strict latency, throughput, and cost constraints under highly variable and unpredicted request patterns and diverse deployment environments.
-These demands arise across the spectrum of LLM applications, from trillion-parameter frontier models used for complex reasoning~\cite{hao_reasoning_2023, wei2023cot} and agentic workflows~\cite{Lin2025Parrot,yang2024sweagent} to compact models powering chatbots and retrieval-based assistants~\cite{chatgpt, Gemini, copilot}.
+Inference must satisfy strict latency, throughput, and cost constraints under highly variable request patterns, spanning trillion-parameter frontier models for complex reasoning~\cite{hao_reasoning_2023, wei2023cot} and agentic workflows~\cite{Lin2025Parrot,yang2024sweagent} to compact models powering chatbots and retrieval-based assistants~\cite{chatgpt, Gemini, copilot}.